 If you are a new graduate the good news it’s a great time to be starting a career.
 With unemployment levels at the lowest they’ve been in over a decade, graduate jobs, entry-level jobs and graduate programmes are plentiful.

 Employers are no longer concerned with a degree alone and so it’s important to think carefully about how to structure your graduate CV, your personal statement and other information that will make you stand out in a competitive market.

 Soft skills and inter-personal competencies are now just as important.
-Skills like, problem-solving, resilience and communication are all looked for on a graduate CV and in interviews.
+Evidence of good soft skills, such as problem-solving, resilience and communication, are all looked for on any graduate CV and in interviews.

 Spending time to perfect your CV is crucial.
 As employers are willing to invest in training and education for graduate programmes, use your CV to show why you are worth investing in.

-What to include
+What to include on a Graduate CV